jaswanth-gollamudi/NoteTakingApp/README.md

 NoteApp:

-.
  We can add a Note
-.
-Delete a Note on long pressing the object
+|Delete a Note on long pressing the object
-.
-Sorted by date
+| Sorted by date